 - Women who have BRCA1 or BRCA2 genes have a higher risk of ovarian cancer.

 - Hormone therapy

-- Women who take estrogen after menopause could increase their risk of ovarian cancer.
+- Women who take estrogen after menopause have an increased risk of ovarian cancer.

 - Male hormones

-- Drugs that increase male hormones, such as Danazol, may increase ovarian cancer risk.
+- Drugs referred to as androgens, such as testosterone, may increase ovarian cancer risk.

 - Women with a body mass index of 30 or higher are at increased risk of developing ovarian cancer.

 - Some studies have linked long-term genital talcum powder use to an increased risk of ovarian cancer.